 To become CIMS certified, your organization must submit written documentation that supports its compliance with the requirements in the five key sections of the the Standard.
 Organizations must meet 100% of the mandatory elements and 60% of the recommended elements in each section.

-Though it can be a long process, becoming CIMS certified shows your clients that you are delivering consistent, quality services.
+Though it can be a long process and does require fees, becoming CIMS certified shows your clients that you are delivering consistent, quality services.
 It definitely sets you apart from other teams . . . and we’ve also seen that it also typically allows you to charge higher rates.

 For more information on ISSA’s CIMS certification, check out our interview with a CIMS assessor.